© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement of North Louvard is a scheduled monument protected by Historic England under reference 1019411.
 View the official record →

-I do not have reliable scholarly documentation about North Louvard as a specifically named medieval settlement in Dorset with that particular list entry reference.
+I do not have reliable specific information about a medieval settlement at North Louvard in Dorset with the reference NHLE 1019411 in my training data.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019411.

 Medieval settlement of North Louvard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019411.